 My family is both large and extended.
 My parents were Joe and Jessie Mae East.
 They raised seven children including myself, Dennis, Margaret, Charles, David, Kelley, and George.

 I have two sons (Joe III and Chris) by a previous marriage, one granddaughter, and 16 nephews and nieces.
+Sadly, Chris died on 14 September 2021.
+I also have a daughter, Kate, who was adopted as an infant.
+Kate is married and has two sons.

 My wife, Joan, has two children (Van and Kim) by a previous marriage, 6 grandchildren, and 8 great grandchildren.
 Joan and I were married on 6 September 1981.